MarquessV/cBirdpp/README.md

 # cBirdpp
 A C++ library that provides an API wrapper for the eBird 2.0 API.

+*The more I get into this, the more it becomes clear that the 2.0 version of the API is unfinished.
+Until it matures, I see no point in using the 2.0 API over the 1.1 version of the API.
+I will consider revisiting this project as version 2.0 of the API matures.*

 ## Current Progress

 - [ ] Requests: